-etHIN representatives are available to assist you Monday-Friday,
+etHIN representatives are available to assist you during general business hours, Monday-Friday, 8 am-5 pm Eastern.

 Health Information Exchange Glossary